andqok/You-Dont-Know-JS/es6 & beyond/ch2.md

 }
 ```

 You are not allowed to change the value the variable holds once it's been set, at declaration time.
-A `const` declaration must have an explicit initialization.
-If you wanted a *constant* with the `undefined` value, you'd have to declare `const a = undefined` to get it.

-Constants are not a restriction on the value itself, but on the variable's assignment of that value.
-In other words, the value is not frozen or immutable because of `const`, just the assignment of it.
+**Constants are not a restriction on the value itself, but on the variable's assignment of that value.** In other words, the value is not frozen or immutable because of `const`, just the assignment of it.
 If the value is complex, such as an object or array, the contents of the value can still be modified:

 ```js
 {